jingxuanyang/Pattern-Recognition-Homework/README.md

-# Pattern Recognition
+# Pattern Recognition Homeworks

 ## Introduction

-This is about homework of Pattern Recognition.
+This repo consists of homeworks of Pattern Recognition.

 Our main textbook is